 Data were extracted from the BadgerNet Neonatal Electronic Patient Database (Clevermed, Edinburgh, UK).
-Mortality was defined as death before discharge from neonatal care.9 The following data were collected:

-Labour and delivery

-Administration of any antenatal steroids (yes/no), cord arterial pH, cord arterial pH <7.10,10 gestational age (weeks), birth weight (kg), sex (male/female), Apgar score at 10 min, time of admission, admission temperature (°C), admission blood glucose (mmol/L).

-Neonatal care

-Time to first consultation by a senior member of staff (Consultant, nurse in charge or senior trainee-in hours), mechanical ventilation (yes/no), pneumothorax diagnosed on chest radiography (yes/no), whole body hypothermia (cooling) for hypoxic ischaemic encephalopathy (yes/no), discharge home on supplemental oxygen (yes/ no), postmenstrual age at discharge (weeks), total length of stay (days).

-The birth weight z-score was calculated using the UK-WHO preterm reference chart11 and the Microsoft Excel add-in LMSgrowth (V.2.77; www.healthforchildren. co.uk).
-Hypothermia was defined as an admission temperature of less than 36.5°C.12 Hypoglycaemia was defined as a blood glucose concentration of less than 2.6 mmol/L.13
+Mortality was defined as death before discharge from neonatal care [9].
+The following data were collected: maternal age (years), administration of any antenatal steroids (yes/no), cord arterial pH, cord arterial pH <7.10 [10], gestational age (weeks), birth weight (kg), sex (male/female), Apgar score at 10 minutes, time of admission, admission temperature (°C), admission blood glucose (mmol/L), time to first consultation by a senior member of staff (in hours), mechanical ventilation (yes/no), pneumothorax diagnosed on chest radiography (yes/no), whole body hypothermia (cooling) for hypoxic ischemic encephalopathy (yes/no), discharge home on supplemental oxygen (yes/no), postmenstrual age at discharge (weeks), total length of stay (days).
+The birthweight z-score was calculated using the UK-WHO preterm reference chart [11] and the Microsoft Excel add-in LMSgrowth (V.2.77; www.healthforchildren.co.uk).
+Hypothermia was defined as an admission temperature of less than 36.5 °C [12].
+Hypoglycaemia was defined as a blood glucose concentration of less than 2.6 mmol/L [13].

-Periods of implementation of cross-site working Elements of the intervention
+Periods of implementation of cross-site working

+Elements of the intervention

-Acomprehensive, gradual quality improvement programme was implemented that included up-skilling of the staff with cross-site education, training in newborn life support, simulation scenarios, regular multiprofessional case review meetings and increased levels of staffing.
+A comprehensive, gradual quality improvement programme was implemented that included up-skilling of the staff with cross-site education, training in newborn life support, simulation scenarios, regular multi-professional case review meetings and increased levels of staffing.
 Individual cases were regularly discussed for a second opinion with the senior neonatal Consultant on service at KCH which formed a separate rota of neonatal Consultants to the one at the PRUH.
-The neonatal team at KCH offered support by discussing individual cases and facilitated locating tertiary cots and transfer for tertiary care when required.
+The neonatal team at KCH offered support and facilitated transfer for tertiary care when required.
 Although not covered in detail in this report, a similar programme was undertaken by the maternity team aiming to improve maternity outcomes across both sites.